A masterclass in greenwashing by the University of Sydney - Honi Soit

 A 2019 GIPA application by the now inactive advocacy group, Fossil Free USyd, revealed that the University had previously directly invested in fossil fuel corporations BHP, Woodside Petroleum, Santos, and Whitehaven Coal.
 Today, USyd no longer invests in individual companies, instead abdicating responsibility to fund managers.
 However, USyd would undoubtedly be aware of a fund’s holdings prior to investment, and the financial support for fossil fuels is materially identical.
 Rather, this shift in strategy in itself is a form of greenwash: halting direct investment merely serves to distance USyd from immediate association with ethically questionable companies.

-However, it would be remiss to ignore the progress that USyd has admittedly made.
+It would be remiss to ignore the progress that USyd has made.
 As of 30 September 2020, the portfolio’s ratio of carbon emissions to revenue had decreased by 50% from 2014.

 According to a University spokesperson, USyd’s revised investment policy “includes metrics related to our commitment to exclude publicly listed equity investments that are significantly involved in fossil fuels (defined as companies that generate 20% or more of their revenue from the extraction of, or generation of power from, fossil fuels), unless companies or investment managers can demonstrate their genuine alignment with a low carbon transition.”

-In accordance, USyd apparently instructed fund managers “to divest a number of non-qualifying investments including Ampol, Oil Search, Santos and Woodside Petroleum.”
+USyd apparently instructed fund managers “to divest a number of non-qualifying investments including Ampol, Oil Search, Santos and Woodside Petroleum.”

 While admirable, such progress is arguably inadequate, and long overdue.
 According to the Intergovernmental Panel on Climate Change’s (IPCC) 2022 report, humanity has a near-zero chance of limiting global warming to 1.5oC above pre-industrial levels, with the phasing out of fossil fuel infrastructure cited as a key step in meeting this goal.